ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 - Implementing a requirement to win a round for each special technique.

 ## Patch Notes

+### Version 0.3.3:
+- Renamed all checks related to character battles to improve the spoiler log and item pool.
+- Renamed tokens and increased their number to 25.

 ### Version 0.3.2:
 - Renamed all checks to have the player's name first and added bonus checks 1, 2, and 3 cleared without necessarily getting a perfect score.